invoiceninja/invoiceninja.github.io/source/docs/self-host-troubleshooting.md

 Delete that file and retry the command until it works and runs properly.

-7. Once succeeded with step 5, run this command `cd /home/domain.com/public_html/invoiceninja/ && php artisan optimize` or simply `php artisan optimize` whatever works for you
-8. Go to https://domain.com/update?secret=x to be sure the update worked, it should load the login screen and work, you should also be able to edit the company details again.
+6. Go to https://domain.com/update?secret=x to be sure the update worked, it should load the login screen and work, you should also be able to edit the company details again.

 ### Unresolvable dependency resolving [Parameter #0 [ array $options ]] in class App\Utils\CssInlinerPlugin